-Expected Results of Mitigation: The potential impacts of scilling of production can be reduced by proper well siting the relation to determined by the geotechnical report.
+Expected Results of Mitigation: The potential impacts of sailling of production can be reduced by proper well siting and well controls and determined by the georechnical report.

 Page 2-20, third paragraph: "The sumps would be drained of liquids and these liquids would be trucked to a reinjection well or, if toxic, disposed of at the Class II waste site."